-- 36. The exact title of a student's thesis must be submitted on ePortfolio for approval by the dean of postgraduate studies (or nominee) normally three months before the thesis is submitted.
-Any change to the approved title of thesis following the initial approval must be notified to the relevant graduate school administrator and be agreed by the dean of postgraduate studies (or nominee). - 37.
-The thesis for all students must be submitted for examination within the period specified below from the date appointed as the beginning of the period of study:

-- a) within four years in the case of students proceeding under the provisions of Regulation 14(a); - b) within five years in the case of students proceeding under the provisions of Regulation 14(b); - c) within seven years in the case of students proceeding under the provisions of Regulation 14(c). - 38.
+- 35. The exact title of a student's thesis must be submitted on ePortfolio for approval by the dean of postgraduate studies (or nominee) normally three months before the thesis is submitted.
+Any change to the approved title of thesis following the initial approval must be notified to the relevant graduate school administrator and be agreed by the dean of postgraduate studies (or nominee) - 36.
+The thesis for all students must be submitted for examination within the period specified below from the date appointed as the beginning of the period of study: - a) within four years in the case of students proceeding under the provisions of Regulation 14(a); - b) within five years in the case of students proceeding under the provisions of Regulation 14(b); - c) within seven years in the case of students proceeding under the provisions of Regulation 14(c). - 37.
 Except with the permission of the appropriate dean of postgraduate studies (or nominee), a student may not submit a thesis earlier than the beginning of the last term of the prescribed period of study.
 Any student who submits a thesis earlier than the minimum period of advanced study and research with appropriate permission, shall nevertheless still be required to pay tuition fees (full-time or part-time as appropriate, depending on the type of candidature) for the whole of the minimum prescribed period of study.

-S. Pending Submission for Students completing their minimum period of Candidature
+R. Pending Submission for Students Completing their Minimum Period of Candidature

-39. All students, who have completed their minimum candidature and have not submitted their thesis may be permitted on the recommendation of their progress panel to proceed to 'pending submission' student status for one further year.
+38. A student, who has completed their minimum candidature and has not submitted their thesis may be permitted on the recommendation of their progress panel to proceed to 'pending submission' student status for one further year.
 All 'pending submission' students are required to register with the University.

-- (i) Students who have completed their minimum candidature and who still require more time to work on their research and thesis must continue full registration with the University. - (ii) The fact that a student has completed their minimum candidature does not of itself constitute grounds for transferring to 'pending submission' registration.
-Students who are still actively researching must continue full registration and will pay the full tuition fee for the period of their continued candidature.
-Students registering under the 'pending submission' category will not be permitted to work in laboratories or studios or to take part in field trips (unless they have the authority of the appropriate head of school to do so for teaching or demonstrating purposes). - iii) It is expected that students who are registered as 'pending submission' will continue to receive regular structured interactions with members of the supervisory team and full access to Library and computing facilities will be available.
+- (i) A student who has completed their minimum candidature and who still requires more time to work on their research and thesis must continue full registration with the University. - (ii) The fact that a student has completed their minimum candidature does not of itself constitute grounds for transferring to 'pending submission' registration.
+A student who is still actively researching must continue full registration and will pay the full tuition fee for the period of their continued candidature.
+A student registering under the 'pending submission' category will not be permitted to work in laboratories or studios or to take part in field trips (unless they have the authority of the appropriate head of school to do so for teaching or demonstrating purposes). - (iii) It is expected that a student who is registered as 'pending submission' will continue to receive regular structured interactions with members of the supervisory team and full access to Library and computing facilities will be available.

-T. Extensions of Time for Submission
+S. Extensions of Time for Submission

-40. Students must submit within their maximum candidature, however, in exceptional cases, an extension of time for submission may be granted by the appropriate dean of postgraduate studies (or nominee), subject to the student providing a strong justification and evidence for an extension, supported by the supervisory team.
+39. A student must submit within their maximum candidature, however, in exceptional cases, an extension of time for submission may be granted by the appropriate dean of postgraduate studies (or nominee), subject to the student providing a strong justification and evidence for an extension, supported by the supervisory team.
 The request for an extension of time for submission should normally be submitted to the graduate school administrator before the current deadline for submission.
-Students granted extensions of time in accordance with this provision will be required to register as 'extended submission' students and pay tuition fees as stipulated in the University's fee schedule.
+A student granted an extension of time in accordance with this provision will be required to register as an 'extended submission' student and pay tuition fees as stipulated in the University's fee schedule.